2022 Italian Campaign

 This morning we gather near the place where the third and final VC was earned in Italy, awarded to Smokey Smith for his exploits at the Savio River.

 Later we pay a visit to the Villanova War Cemetery to discuss the overall importance and costs of Canada’s almost two years of campaigning in Italy.
 Local citizens are often on hand to welcome us.

 For the afternoon we return to Ravenna, the seat of the Roman Empire and Byzantine Italy from 5 CE to the 8th century.
 Ravenna boasts a series of superb Byzantine mosaics which are generally recognized as the best to be seen outside of Istanbul.
 The afternoon is free to visit the UNESCO World Heritage mosaics, including an optional (no extra charge) private tour with our local expert guide.
-Overnight Ravenna - hotel tba.
+Overnight Ravenna - NH Hotel.
 [B,L]

 Friday October 28